Alessandro Malomo: Roma return

 After AlbinoLeffe relegated and heavily penalized for up coming 2012–13 season due to 2011–12 Italian football scandal, Roma bought back Malomo for €250,000 on 22 June 2012.

 Prato return

 On 29 August Malomo returned to Prato in co-ownership with Roma, for just €50.
 Former Leffe team-mate Andrea Beduschi also sold to the same club in co-ownership deal.
 In June 2013 Roma gave up the remain 50% registration rights for free.

 Pavia

 On 15 July 2012 Malomo joined to Pavia with his teammate Alessandro Corvesi.

 Venezia

 In the summer of 2016 it was bought by Venezia.

 Südtirol

 In October 2020, he joined F.C.
 Südtirol as a free agent.

 Foggia

 On 20 July 2022, Malomo joined Foggia on a two-year contract.

+Triestina

-On 4 January 2023, he returned on loan to Triestina, with Triestina holding an obligation to buy his rights in case the club avoids relegation from Serie C in the 2022–23 season.
+On 4 January 2023, he returned on loan to Triestina, with Triestina holding an obligation to buy his rights in case the club avoided relegation from Serie C in the 2022–23 season.
+Triestina stayed in Serie C and the transfer became permanent.
+On 28 August 2024, Malomo's contract with Triestina was terminated by mutual consent.